Francis V of Modena: Life and legacy

 On 7 March 1861, William Ewart Gladstone, the British Chancellor of the Exchequer, made a verbal attack against Francis in the House of Commons, primarily accusing Francis of having violated criminal procedure by imposing excessive punishments.
-Constantine Phipps, Marquis of Normanby published a book later that year rebutting all of Gladstone's charges against Francis.
+Constantine Phipps, Marquess of Normanby, published a book later that year rebutting all of Gladstone's charges against Francis.

 Francis died at Vienna on 20 November 1875.
 He left most of his huge estate to his 2nd cousin twice removed Archduke Franz Ferdinand of Austria, who subsequently used the title Archduke of Austria-Este in keeping with the strict terms of the will.
 Francis's remains were kept at the Capuchin Church in Vienna.